This article was first published on August 24, 2011. It was updated on June 20, 2021, with information relevant to the 2020 and 2021 tax years.

 Having accounts in multiple countries can be confusing for American expats, but having an understanding of the filing requirements and staying up to date with your recordkeeping can reduce the hassle.
 Contact us if you have any other questions regarding your accounts or other questions related to US expat taxes.

 UPDATE: The 2012 Offshore Voluntary Disclosure Program was launched in early 2012 and as of the writing of this article does not have a closing date.
-For more information on this program please visit https://www.greenbacktaxservices.com/blog/irs-introduces-offshore-voluntary-disclosure-program/.
+For more information on this program and IRS exchange rates, please visit https://www.greenbacktaxservices.com/blog/irs-introduces-offshore-voluntary-disclosure-program/.